-NOTE: The accuracy of the blood lead test depends on properly transferring 50 μ L of blood into the Treatment Reagent.
+NOTE: The accuracy of the blood lead test depends on properly transferring 50 μ L of blood into the treatment reagent.
 Use the capillary tubes and plungers provided with the test kit as instructed to ensure the accuracy of your results.
 A capillary tube should also be used to prepare controls and proficiency samples for analysis.

-5. Apply Treatment Reagent and blood mixture to a Sensor
+5. Apply treatment reagent and blood mixture to a sensor

-- Open a Sensor container, remove a Sensor, and re-close the container. - Insert the Sensor into the analyzer until you hear a "beep", and the screen displays the message, "ADD 1 DROP OF SAMPLE". - Make sure the Sensor lot number matches the number on the display. - Make sure the sample is thoroughly mixed. - Remove the cap from the tube.
+- Open a sensor container, remove a sensor, and re-close the container. - Insert the sensor into the analyzer making sure it is inserted under the sensor guides and sits flush on the deck.
+Insert sensor until you hear a "beep" and the screen displays the message, "ADD SAMPLE TO X ON SENSOR". - Make sure the sensor lot number matches the number on the display. - Make sure the sample is thoroughly mixed. - Remove the cap from the tube.
 Insert a transfer dropper into the tube.
 Squeeze the dropper and insert into the sample.
-Release the pressure to draw the sample into the dropper. - Place the dropper on the "X" of the Sensor and squeeze to dispense the sample onto the Sensor.
+Release the pressure to draw the sample into the dropper. - Place the dropper on the "X" of the sensor and squeeze to dispense the sample onto the sensor.
 When the sample is added, the analyzer beeps, and begins the test automatically. - 6.
 Read the blood lead result